reflectoring/reflectoring.github.io/_posts/2021-05-14-Spring-Boot-TestConfiguration.md

 We could use `@TestConfiguration` annotation to create a WebClient bean with less configuration and override the original WebClient bean during testing.

-Let us create a simple version of WebClient bean that could be used during testing.
+Let us create a simple version of WebClient bean that could be used during testing:

 ```java
 @TestConfiguration